davidmoten/bplustree/README.md

 tree.find(0, 3000).forEach(System.out.println);
 ```
 ## Duplicate keys
 Duplicate keys are allowed by default.
-You can force overwrite of keyed values by setting `.unique(false)` in the builder.
+You can force overwrite of keyed values by setting `.unique(true)` in the builder.

 Note that for efficiency values with duplicate keys are entered into the tree in reverse insert order so to extract the values retaining insert order a special method is used: